 Most apps will have users call their bank to verify their identity and confirm that they’re setting up mobile payment options.
-Be prepared to provide information only you could provide, like your Social Security number and the details of one or two of your most recent credit card purchases.
 (If iPhone customers are setting up Apple Pay with the same card associated with their Apple account, they might not have to complete this step.)

 While not all merchants accept mobile wallet payments, a large number do.
 Look for this symbol on the card terminal.
 If you see it, you can use any mobile wallet.

 When you make a purchase with a mobile wallet, you’ll position your phone so that it’s almost touching the card payment terminal.
 The phone will send a mobile token via the NFC signal, which the merchant then uses to process the transaction.
 For mobile payment protection, all mobile wallets require the user to first enter a password or use a fingerprint to access the platform.
 Thanks to this additional authentication requirement, you are still protected even in the event that someone steals your phone.

 Mobile pay is catching on, and for good reason.
 It can be used for both credit and debit cards.
 The security and convenience of the new technology promise to change the way we make purchases, and mobile payments are one more step toward eliminating the need to carry bulky wallets.